Mallorcan phrases | Most common phrases for everyday life

 English Mallorcan (Catalan of Mallorca) IPA

-Sorry, that was not the intention.
-Perdó, no era la meva intenció. [pəɾˈdo nu ˈeɾə lə ˈmɛvə intənˈsiːo]
+Sorry, that was not the intention. in Mallorcan Perdó, no era la meva intenció. [pəɾˈdo nu ˈeɾə lə ˈmɛvə intənˈsiːo]

-Sorry, I did not do it on purpose.
-Perdó, no ho he fet expressament. [pəɾˈdo nu u ə ˈfɛt əksprəsəˈmen]
+Sorry, I did not do it on purpose. in Mallorcan Perdó, no ho he fet expressament. [pəɾˈdo nu u ə ˈfɛt əksprəsəˈmen]

-Sorry, that was very clumsy of me.
-Perdó, ha estat molt maldestre per part meva. [pəɾˈdo ə əsˈtat ˈmolt məldɛstɾə pəɾ ˈpaɾt ˈmɛvə]
+Sorry, that was very clumsy of me. in Mallorcan Perdó, ha estat molt maldestre per part meva. [pəɾˈdo ə əsˈtat ˈmolt məldɛstɾə pəɾ ˈpaɾt ˈmɛvə]

 Learn Mallorcan much faster than conventional learning methods – and with only 17 minutes of learning time a day!